 If the PTB could create and control our heroes, would they?
 Do they have the resources to put their chosen actors in the right positions?
 Could they obscure the real information about their backgrounds?
 Do the owners of the MSM want to expose this kind of situation for the public?
 The answers to the above questions should be obvious.
 A previous AP article has information and ideas about deception strategies used against us, which may help your understanding of the rest of this article.

 For these kinds of assertions, the first question people usually ask needs to be addressed.
 Why do the PTB want to conceal their hand in creating celebrities?
 Before looking at situations critically, most people need to know why.
-Most people don’t care if the official stories are flawed and full of inconsistencies.
+Most people don’t care if the official stories are flawed.
 If one cannot immediately think of an obvious reason for deception, they will discard or overlook the most obvious evidences of falsehood.
 But intelligent creatures should always be on guard.
 We often lie to ourselves, so why should we automatically trust others, especially those we have never met?
 Before continuing with the rest of this article, let’s consider one possible reason why.

 - The PTB want the public to believe in rags to riches stories.
 These inspire us to work more diligently for them!
 Rags to riches stories inspire adoration in the celebrity.
 The stories encourage us to buy their products, accept their opinions.

 - People are usually more comfortable with people from their own ranks, people who have similar experiences.

 - Beware also of the villain!
 Celebrities will often attempt to divert our attention to some bad guy, their nemesis.
 Ideas are the bad guys in this world, not people.